nadidazwad/pastlifepoet/README.md

 2. Import the project into Vercel.
 3. Done.

+## Contributing

+Contributions are welcome!
+If you have a feature request or found a bug, please open an issue.
+If you want to contribute code, feel free to fork the repository and submit a pull request.

 ## License

 MIT License.
 Feel free to use it for your own portfolio!